 What is Chartered Accountancy?

 Chartered Accountancy is a professional field which can be simply termed as the management of finances, accounting and taxation for an organisation or any business entity.
-Chartered Accountant is a globally professional designation granted to certified accounting professionals across the globe.
-CAs handle various responsibilities in an organisation such as management accounting, financial accounting and reporting, applied taxation or finance, audit and assurance, amongst others.
+Chartered Accountant is a global professional designation granted to certified accounting professionals across the globe.
+CAS handle various responsibilities in an organisation such as management accounting, financial accounting and reporting, applied taxation or finance, audit and assurance, amongst others.
 To become a Chartered Accountant in India, you need to complete the CA course by the Institute of Chartered Accountants of India (ICAI).

 CA Course in India